datenoio/datenocmd/README.md

 1. Install tool with command ```python3 setup.py install```
 2. Obtain your Dateno API key at 'https://dateno.io'.
 Sign in and copy copy your key somethere locally
 2. Create YAML config file .dateno.yaml in you working or user directory.
-Add line: "apikey: your_secret_ket".
+Add line: "apikey: your_secret_key".

 # Commands